truenas/middleware/docs/userguide/freenas_storage.rst

 .. note:: when using disks of differing sizes, the volume is limited by the size of the smallest disk.
 When using more disks than are recommended for a vdev, you increase resilvering time and the risk that more than the allowable number of disks will fail before a resilver completes.
-For these reasons, it is recommended to instead let the ZFS Volume Manager create an optimal pool for you, as described in ZFS Volume Manager, using same-size disks.
+For these reasons, it is recommended to instead use Volume Manager and same-size disks.

 Figure 8.1m shows the "Manual Setup" screen and Table 8.1c summarizes the available options.